Eva Vlaardingerbroek: Opinion work and activism

 In December 2019, Het Parool stated that Vlaardingerbroek "shocked the feminist Netherlands with a speech against modern feminism", in which she called it "a form of hardcore cognitive dissonance".
 She stated that "neo-feminists have no reflection on what is retrograde or problematic about multiculturalism, especially on the subject that interests them: sexism.
 So, this feminism is indeed one of the biggest shams of our time."
 She received scathing criticism by a number of Dutch commentators for her remarks, after Dutch newspaper De Volkskrant and some of their journalists branded Vlaardingerbroek the "shield maiden of the far right" and an "Aryan princess" who constituted a danger to the rights of women and minorities.
 In an interview with Bert Dijkstra of De Telegraaf, Vlaardingerbroek fought back, calling the article a politically motivated "character assassination".
 Vlaardingerbroek has also spoken against abortion, arguing that life begins at conception.

 During the COVID-19 pandemic, Vlaardingerbroek spoke out as a firm critic of lockdowns, mRNA vaccines, and other COVID-19 restrictions, stating that the Western world was "losing its freedom".
 In January 2021, Vlaardingerbroek made a live appearance on Tucker Carlson Tonight stating that Europe was "heading towards a new system, a tyrannical regime, of mass surveillance and control".
-Also in 2021, Vlaardingerbroek worked for some time in Sweden as presenter of her own pan-European talk show "Let's Talk About It" on the YouTube channel of Swedish media outlet Riks, which is affiliated with the far-right party Sverigedemokraterna.
-On 1 January 2022, she began working as a legal advisor at a law firm, where she focused on human rights and civil litigation.
+Also in 2021, Vlaardingerbroek worked for some time in Sweden as presenter of her own pan-European talk show "Let's Talk About It" on the YouTube channel of Swedish media outlet Riks, which is affiliated with the far-right Sweden Democrats party.

+On 1 January 2022, she began working as a legal advisor at a law firm, focusing on human rights and civil litigation.
 After more than four months, this employment was terminated.

-In early July 2022, Vlaardingerbroek spoke out about the Dutch nitrogen crisis on the American television channel Fox News in conversation with Tucker Carlson.
-In reference to the Great Replacement and Great Reset conspiracy theories, she argued that the crisis was being used to steal land from farmers in order to build homes on it for immigrants.
+In early July 2022, Vlaardingerbroek spoke out about the nitrogen crisis in the Netherlands on the American television channel Fox News in conversation with Tucker Carlson.
+She argued that the crisis was being used to steal land from farmers in order to build homes on it for immigrants, which is part of the Great Replacement conspiracy theory and the Great Reset conspiracy theory.
+In a June 2023 report, published by the Changing Markets Foundation, she was identified as one of the "key misinfluencers" promoting "misinformation around Dutch nitrogen policy changes."